 Why did the series fail?

-It's hard to know the ins and outs, but what I think contributed is that the powers that be at ABC Studios and MGM put the show on hiatus for months at a time.
+It's hard to know the ins and outs, but I think what contributed is the powers that be at ABC Studios and MGM put the show on hiatus for months at a time.
 Was there a writer's strike?
+I didn't see any mentioned in the history of Hollywood strikes.
 Or were they just using Lucan to fill slots when they yanked other shows off the air?
 When you mess with an audience's viewing habits, they forget and lose interest fast.
 It's unfair that Lucan was tossed around.
 The show may have had a fighting chance with a normal weekly schedule.

 Hopefully MGM will release this series, even as a MOD – Made to order DVD set.
-If you want to see an official release, let your vote be seen by joining TV Shows on DVD and vote for Lucan!
+If you want to see an official release, let your vote be seen by joining TV Shows on DVD and — Vote for Lucan on DVD!

 1. Pilot: Lucan (Air date: May 22nd 1977)